Angelo-Pio/SDN_project1/README.md

 - Global Completion Time: The total wall-clock time from the very first packet of the round (from any flow) to the completion of the very last packet.
 This shows the total time the network was busy with the overlapping bursts.

 ### TP stats: ###
 - $K_v$ (Workers): The number of workers in this specific training procedure (e.g., 10 for "blue").
-This is your estimated $K_v$.
 - $D_v$ (Data/Worker): The average data sent per worker in this procedure.
-This is your estimated $D_v$.
 - $T_v$ (Period): The time between the start of this procedure's burst in the current round and its burst in the previous round.
-This is your estimated $T_v$.
 It will be 0.00s for the first round.
 - $\phi_v$ (Phase): The time offset from the controller's launch to the very first appearance of this training procedure.
-This is your estimated $\phi_v$.
 - Actual Time: The measured duration of this specific procedure's burst, from its first packet to its last.
-This is the key performance metric you want to minimize.
+This is the key performance metric we want to minimize.
 - Ideal Bound: The theoretical best-case completion time, calculated from the formula (Total_Data * 8) / 100Mbps.
-The goal is for your Actual Time to be as close to this value as possible.
+The goal is for the Actual Time to be as close to this value as possible.